BLCM/bl3mods/Apocalyptech/README.md

 - **Alternate Scaling** - A set of mods to set the scaling constants to match BL1, BL2, or TPS.
+- **Enemy Equips** - A set of mods to alter what kind of gear enemies use.
 - **Infinite Slide** - Makes the duration of your character's slide effectively infinite.
 - **Movement Speed Cheats** - Move faster!